 - Twenty hours in a service-learning environment in community organizations (e.g., Big Brothers Big Sisters, Granny’s House).

 Phase II: Junior Year

 You must apply and interview for admittance into Phase II in the spring of your sophomore year.
-Enrollment space in Phase II is capped at approximately 30 students.
 For more information about the application process, please consult your adviser.

 This phase addresses the foundational principles of teaching students with special needs.
 Additionally, it focuses on the cross-categorical area in which a range of categorical disabilities are discussed, including learning disabilities and behavioral disorders.

 During your first semester of junior year, you will spend 60 hours in an elementary setting planning and delivering instruction, assisting with classroom and behavior management and facilitating individualized education plans.